The following instructions are intended for users who are using the XinematiX App for the first time. It provides an introduction how to use the App.

 In this example you select the actual unoccupied 112 field by tapping on it.

-Tapping on the second line opens a color palette in which you tap on the desired color
+Tapping on the third line opens a color palette in which you tap on the desired color

 of the new entry.
 In this case you select a purple red.